-This story was published by reporter Brittany Falkers at KGW 8 News in Portland, Oregon.
+This story was published by reporter Brittany Falkers at KGW 8 News in Oregon.

-“We have eight children; four boys and four girls,” dad, Mark Scott, said.
+“We have eight children; four boys and four girls,” dad, Mark, said.

-However, this big, happy family from The Dalles was not quite complete until Wednesday, last week.
+However, this big, happy family was not quite complete until Wednesday, last week.

 “I’ve always wanted to adopt.
-That was something that was always a plan of mine,” mom, Celeste Scott, said.
+That was something that was always a plan of mine,” mom, Celeste, said.

 Mark, a sheriff’s deputy, and Celeste, a stay-at-home mom, always knew their family wouldn’t stop growing with their five biological children.

 “She talked about it [adopting] when we first got engaged, and then I guess it was four years ago, she said, ‘Well, it’s time to adopt now,’” Mark said.

 Anyone who has gone through the adoption process knows that it is a long road.
 When the Dave Thomas Foundation for Adoption and A Family for Every Child connected them with three siblings — more than halfway across the nation in Missouri — they knew they found that missing piece.

 “I never was okay with one [child] because I always felt like it was important that if we have five biological kids that one kid isn’t out there on their own and have nothing in common with anyone else and feel alone,” Celeste said.